Articles of Agreement (cricket): Comparison with 1744 Laws of Cricket

 In Harry Altham's history, he discusses the possibility of a so-called "popping hole" being in use in the early 18th century but disclaims it as "a local and transitory variety of the regulation game".
 Altham pointed out, as evidence, that the fielder had to have the ball in his hand when breaking the wicket.

 Derek Birley in his social history comments upon the significance of Lady Day in the articles as "the usual hiring day for new servants", given that Richmond and Brodrick had servants in their teams.
 One of Richmond's regular players was Thomas Waymark whom he ostensibly employed as a groom.

 Rowland Bowen in his history comments on the 23-yard pitch length and says the 1744 Laws "expressly refer to twenty-two yards".

 Original document

-In Timothy J. McCann's Sussex Cricket, the original handwritten articles document is pictured in one of the plates.
+In Tim McCann's Sussex Cricket, the original handwritten articles document is pictured in one of the plates.
 It is sourced to the West Sussex Record Office (WSRO) re a Goodwood House manuscript which the WSRO acquired in 1884.